Rolling River has become a new American classic.”

 — Performed by the Cincinnati Pops Orchestra, John Morris Russell, conductor, at Riverbend Music Center, July 4, 2021

-— To be performed by the DuPage Symphony Orchestra, Barbara Schubert, conductor, August 28, 2021
+— Performed by the DuPage Symphony Orchestra, Barbara Schubert, conductor, August 28, 2021

-— To be performed by the Buffalo Philharmonic Orchestra, John Morris Russell, conductor, September 11, 2021
+— Performed by the Buffalo Philharmonic Orchestra, John Morris Russell, conductor, September 11, 2021

-— Cincinnati Pops Orchestra recording broadcast regularly on WGUC, Cincinnati, August 2015 to the present
+— Cincinnati Pops Orchestra recording broadcast regularly on WGUC, Cincinnati, 2015–present

 Read Program Note